 - NFL offers free-of-cost live streaming of the games on smart devices through Yahoo and the NFL.

-- Sports apps, nonetheless a good majority of the live TV streaming services in the US now carries all the networks that tend to broadcast NFL games.
+- Sports apps, nonetheless a good majority of the live TV streaming services in the US now carry all the networks that tend to broadcast NFL games.